alexradzin/duckwings/README.md

   * String can be represented as a list of characters.
   * It may be useful to think about repeating call of `Random.nextInt()` as infinite `Iterator<Integer>` that produces random integers.

+### Represent information from several objects in unified view
+Assume that we have class `Person` that represents the personal data like id, name, date of birth etc. Additionally we have other class named `BankAccount` that holds the bank identifier, the credit card number etc. We can retrieve pairs of `Person` and `BankAccount` and want to expose to objects that hold id, first and last name of the person as well as his/her credit card number.
+Additionally we have to replace all digits of the credit card except the last 4 digits using `*`.
+DuckWings helps to solve this problem without boiler plate code.

 ## Description
-JDuck is a small library written in java (v >= 8) that provides 2 implementations of Duck typing programming paradigm:
+DuckWings is a small library written in java (v >= 8) that provides 2 implementations of Duck typing programming paradigm:
   * reflection based
   * functional

-JDuck helps to wrap any object by interface originally not implemented by the class and then use the class as it implements the required interface.
+DuckWings helps to wrap any object by interface originally not implemented by the class and then use the class as it implements the required interface.
+DuckWings uses dynamic proxy under the hood.

 ## Alternatives